skepsl/atdf/README.md

 [Run commands](#run-commands) · [Installation](#installation) ·
 [Example images and GIF](#recorded-example) · [Simulation assets](docs/ASSETS.md)

+## Simulation Platform
+The simulation used in this project is available at [rfdt](https://github.com/skepsl/rfdt)

 ## Run commands

 Run these commands **from this repository's root**, using a separate terminal